Skip to main content

 warning

 Regenerating keys requires updating the DNS record with the new public key.
+The old key will no longer validate signatures.

 Custom Tracking Domain